 Supporting Veterans’ Programs and Services

-In 2016, Senator Heitkamp successfully pushed for a five-day Vet Center in Grand Forks to help area veterans get the mental health services and support they deserve.
-Vet Centers help veterans readjust to civilian life by providing free counseling, screening, and referral services while removing the stigma of seeking mental health care.
+In 2016, Senator Heitkamp successfully pushed to create a five-day Vet Center in Grand Forks to help area veterans get the mental health services and support they deserve.
+Vet Centers help veterans readjust to civilian life by providing free counseling, screening, and referral services closer to home, while removing the stigma of seeking mental health care.

 In 2015, Senator Heitkamp reintroduced her bipartisan Connect with Veterans Act to better connect the nation’s new veterans with services, resources, and benefits that are available in their communities to help them transition back to civilian life.
 Currently, no mechanism exists for local governments and communities to interact directly with the 550 servicemembers who transition from military to civilian life across the country each day – and Senator Heitkamp’s bill aims to bridge that divide.

-Since joining the U.S. Senate, Senator Heitkamp has sponsored a resolution each year to designate June as National Post-Traumatic Stress Disorder (PTSD) Awareness Month.
-The resolution calls on the Secretary of Veterans Affairs and the Secretary of Defense to further educate servicemembers, veterans, the families of service members and veterans, and the public about the causes, symptoms, and treatment of PTSD.
+Since joining the U.S. Senate, Senator Heitkamp has sponsored a resolution each year to designate June as National Post-Traumatic Stress (PTS) Awareness Month.
+The resolution calls on the U.S. Secretary of Veterans Affairs and the Secretary of Defense to further educate servicemembers, veterans, the families of service members and veterans, and the public about the causes, symptoms, and treatment of PTS.
 This issue is one of the greatest challenges facing our brave men and women while they are serving and after they return home from duty.
-Senator Heitkamp believes we need to do all we can to educate our servicemembers and veterans, the military chain of command, and the public about PTSD to eliminate any stigma associated with this common injury and take steps to help those who are suffering.
+Senator Heitkamp believes we need to do all we can to educate our servicemembers and veterans, the military chain of command, and the public about PTS to eliminate any stigma associated with this common injury and take steps to help those who are suffering.

 Honoring North Dakotans Lost in Vietnam